-Again, there’s no set amount of hours or anything, but the more, the better.
-If you don’t have a job and you trade full-time, that definitely helps.
+There’s no set number of hours — but the more, the better.
+If you don’t have a job and you trade full time, that helps.
 It’s harder to argue that you aren’t a trader if that’s how you make a living.

-You can also be a part-time trader, but you should be making several trades on a daily basis in that case.
+You can also be a part-time trader, but you should be making several trades weekly in that case.

 Did You Make a Profit?

-Turning a profit might not be a requirement, but can help make your case.
+Turning a profit might not be a requirement, but it can help make your case.

 An important thing to remember is that the IRS treats traders the same way it treats businesses.
-As far as businesses go, tax law says that they should typically be profitable for three years in a five-year period.
+Tax law says businesses should typically be profitable for three years in a five-year period.

-Again, this may not be the deal breaker.
-Maybe you haven’t even been trading long enough to meet this requirement, but it’s definitely not gonna hurt.
+Again, this may not be the deal-breaker.
+Maybe you haven’t even been trading long enough to meet this requirement…

 Can You Be a Trader and an Investor?

 Short answer: Yes.
 Longer answer: Yes, but with a caveat.